This topic provides answers to some frequently asked questions about node auto scaling.

 Does cluster-autoscaler support CRD?

-Use pods to control scaling
+Use pods to manage scaling

 How do I set a scale-out delay in cluster-autoscaler for unschedulable pods?

-You can use the cluster-autoscaler.kubernetes.io/pod-scale-up-delay
+You can add the cluster-autoscaler.kubernetes.io/pod-scale-up-delay

-annotation to set a scale-out delay for each pod.
+annotation to set a scale-out delay for all pods.
 If pods are still unschedulable after the delay ends, cluster-autoscaler may add nodes to schedule the pods.
-For example, you can use the "cluster-autoscaler.kubernetes.io/pod-scale-up-delay": "600s"
+Example: "cluster-autoscaler.kubernetes.io/pod-scale-up-delay": "600s"

 To configure a pod to prevent cluster-autoscaler from removing the node that hosts the pod, add the